natalie-poulson/final_project/README.md

 OutPACK is an app that allows users to plan, log and share all of their outdoor backpacking adventures in one place!

 ## Getting Started:
-To run OutPACK on your local machine, clone the repository, then run:
+To run OutPACK on your local machine, clone the repository, then:

 * Install requirements:
   * `pip3 install -r requirements.txt`